data-abhishek/git-contribution-guide/README.md

 ## Step 2: Clone Your Forked Repository to Your Local System

-1.  **Open Git Bash:** Launch the Git Bash terminal on your local machine.
+1.  **Open VS Code:** Launch Visual Studio Code.

+2.  **Open the Integrated Terminal:** Go to "Terminal" in the top menu and select "New Terminal."
+This will open a terminal panel within VS Code.

-2.  **Navigate to Your Desired Directory:** Use the `cd` command to navigate to the directory where you want to store the cloned repository.
+3.  **Navigate to Your Desired Directory:** Use the `cd` command in the VS Code terminal to navigate to the directory where you want to store the cloned repository.
 For example:
     ```bash
     cd Documents/GitHub
     ```

-3.  **Get the Clone URL:** On your forked repository page on GitHub (the one under your username), click the green "Code" button.
+4.  **Get the Clone URL:** On your forked repository page on GitHub (the one under your username), click the green "Code" button.
 A dropdown menu will appear.
 Make sure "HTTPS" is selected and copy the URL provided.

-4.  **Clone the Repository:** In Git Bash, use the `git clone` command followed by the URL you copied:
+5.  **Clone the Repository:** In the VS Code terminal, use the `git clone` command followed by the URL you copied:
     ```bash
     git clone [https://github.com/YourUsername/OriginalRepositoryName.git](https://github.com/YourUsername/OriginalRepositoryName.git)
     ```
     This will download a copy of your forked repository to your local machine in a new directory named `OriginalRepositoryName`.

-5.  **Navigate into the Cloned Repository:** Use the `cd` command to enter the newly created directory:
+6.  **Navigate into the Cloned Repository:** Use the `cd` command in the VS Code terminal to enter the newly created directory:
     ```bash
     cd OriginalRepositoryName
     ```

 ## Step 3: Make Changes Using Visual Studio Code (VS Code)

-1.  **Open the Repository in VS Code:** There are several ways to do this:
-    * **From the Command Line:** In your Git Bash terminal (while inside the cloned repository directory), type `code .` and press Enter.
-This will open VS Code in the current directory.
-    * **From VS Code:** Open VS Code and go to "File" > "Open Folder..." and then navigate to the cloned repository directory and select it.
+1.  **Open the Repository in VS Code (if not already open):** If you haven't already, go to "File" > "Open Folder..." in VS Code and then navigate to the cloned repository directory and select it.

 2.  **Make Your Changes:** Use VS Code's editor to modify the files in the repository as needed.
 You can create new files, edit existing ones, etc.

 3.  **Save Your Changes:** After making your modifications, save the files in VS Code (File > Save or Ctrl+S / Cmd+S).

-## Step 4: Commit Your Changes Using Git Bash
+## Step 4: Commit Your Changes Using VS Code Terminal

-1.  **Open Git Bash (if closed):** If you closed Git Bash, open it again and navigate back to your cloned repository directory using the `cd` command.
+1.  **Open the Integrated Terminal (if closed):** Go to "Terminal" in the top menu and select "New Terminal."

-2.  **Check the Status of Your Changes:** Use the `git status` command to see which files have been modified or are untracked:
+2.  **Check the Status of Your Changes:** Use the `git status` command in the VS Code terminal to see which files have been modified or are untracked:
     ```bash
     git status
     ```